cbrueffer/MutationExplorer/README.md

-# ShinyMutationExplorer
+# MutationExplorer

-ShinyMutationExplorer is a lightweight web application for exploring somatic mutations in cancer datasets.
+MutationExplorer is a lightweight web application for exploring somatic mutations in cancer datasets.
 It is based on R and the Shiny framework.

 The application is currently most usable for breast cancer samples, since the relevant biomarkers for patient selection (clinical status ER, PgR, ...) are hardcoded.